ioantsep/DL-Keras-Project-Gem-price/README.md

-# Tensorflow-Keras-Project-Gem-price
+# Predict the price for a new gem

-Predict the sale price of a new mined gem stone to set a fair price in the market
+Predict the sale price of a new mined gem stone to set a fair price in the market using Tensorflow

 ** fake data